john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

      ```

 * **To create a new file:**
-    *note: this will create a file called "hello.txt" in the folder "text"*
+    > *note: this will create a file called "hello.txt" in the folder "text".*
     ```
     touch text/hello.txt
     ```

-### Navigating directories
+## Navigating directories

 * **To navigate FORWARD to a directory:**
-    *note: typing "cd" will "change directory" to the folder "test"*
+    > *note: typing "cd" will "change directory" to the folder "test".*
      ```
      cd test
      ```